ryanwilsond/belte/docs/HowItWorks/WhatILearned.md

 The documents in this folder will fully explain how the compiler works, and some interesting things I learned along the way.
-The reason for this is because while developing this compiler, I found it very hard to find in depth details on a couple essential topics making it very hard to develope.
+The reason for this is because while developing this compiler, I found it very hard to find in depth details on a couple essential topics making it very hard to develop.
 This has the goal of helping people who also want to make a similar compiler.

 ## Why Not to Use C++